devaneyJE/elk_deployment_project/README.md

 ![Azure Network Diagram:](images/ELK_Azure_Deployment.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK Stack deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, using select playbooks of those included may be used to install only certain aspects of this system monitoring solution, such as Filebeat.
+Alternatively, using select playbooks of those included may be used to install only certain aspects of this system monitoring solution, such as Filebeat or Metricbeat.

 This document contains the following details:
-- Description of the Topology
+- Description of the Virtual Network Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use